sonali091023/90DaysOfDevOps/2026/day-83/day-83-eks-project.md

 - Database backups (automated MySQL dumps to S3)
 - Log aggregation with Loki (you built this on Day 75)
 - Multi-environment clusters (dev + prod)

+**Steps to follow:**

+-->Task 5 is more of a knowledge consolidation exercise.
+The goal is to connect everything you've built across Days 81–83 and understand how the AI-BankApp uses those concepts in a real-world Kubernetes platform.

 ---